Teacher Education Programs

 Studying abroad is a life changing experience that exposes the individual to a variety of viewpoints while growing personally and professionally.
 Students traveling abroad gain valuable insights as they meet the challenges of a competitive economy and diversified world.

 Throughout the year, SUNY Oneonta hosts a Study Abroad Fair and a variety of events on campus.
-The Office of International Education invites students to explore their world for the enriching experiences studying abroad offers.
-The Office of International Education continues to grow its overseas partner programs; thus, students are encouraged to check the OIE's website for updates routinely.
+The Office of Global Education invites students to explore their world for the enriching experiences studying abroad offers.
+The Office of Global Education also provides important information regarding programs and events on the Office of Global Education website throughout the semester; thus, students are encouraged to check the Office of Global Education’s website for updates routinely.

-For information about study abroad programs, contact the Office of International Education.
+For information about study abroad programs, contact the Office of Global Education.

 Oneonta, New York 13820